The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Introduction

-There are many differences between second order elliptic equations and elliptic systems.
-In general, there is no maximal principle for elliptic systems and the DeGiorgi - Nash - Moser theory that shows interior $C^\alpha$ regularity for scalar elliptic PDE might no longer hold.
+There are many differences between second-order elliptic equations and elliptic systems.
+In general, there is no maximal principle for elliptic systems, and the De Giorgi - Nash - Moser theory that provides interior H\"older regularity for scalar elliptic operators may no longer hold.

-This causes substantial difficulties as it forces us to consider for example a weaker version of the nontangential maximal function (defined using the $L^2$ averages).
-The lack of maximum principle removes the natural $L^\infty$ end-point for $L^p$ solvability results and prevents us from interpolating between the $L^2$ and $L^\infty$ solvabilities.
+This causes number of new challenges to be dealt with.
+For example, it forces us to work with a weaker version of the nontangential maximal function, defined using the $L^2$ averages.
+Also, the lack of a maximum principle renders the natural $L^\infty$ end-point for $L^p$-solvability results unavailable, thus preventing us from interpolating between solvability at $L^2$ and $L^\infty$ level.
 This means that $L^p$ solvability results for $p\ne 2$ have to be obtained using different methods.